comandos-consola-utiles

 We can do it with this command for files 📄

-A somewhat rarer need, but one that I have many times.
-Take each of the files from a folder, make a folder with the same name, and move the file inside.
+A somewhat rarer need, but one I have a lot of times.
+Take each file in a folder, make a folder with the same name, and move the file inside.

 📁my-folder/ 📁my-folder/